 Disclaimer: This is one writer’s attempt to sum up and introduce collegiate women’s hockey.
 Information is subject to bias and opinion and can (and should) change.
 Please don’t consider this the be-all, end-all, but simply a starting point on learning the game.

-But before there was professional women’s hockey, there was NCAA collegiate hockey.
-More than three-quarters of the women lacing up for the two professional leagues this season got their start in NCAA collegiate hockey.
+Before there was professional women’s hockey, there was NCAA collegiate hockey.
+Nearly 90% of the women lacing up their skates in the PWHL this season got their start in NCAA collegiate hockey.

 Whether you’re a new women’s hockey fan, or you love the pros but have never delved into the college waters, here’s a primer that should help you better understand.